moaali/es6-overview/README.md

 })(window);
 ```

+### let, const and Block Scoping

 #### `let`

 ##### Description

-Used to create a global-scoped or block-scoped variable whose refrence can be re-assigned but it can't be re-declared in the same scope.
+Used to create a global-scoped or block-scoped variable whose refrence **can** be re-assigned but it can't be re-declared in the same scope.